BinayTripathi/ServiceVictoria-ChildrenInQueue/README.md

 >   The application consists of a non-executable depedency jar project(ChildrenInCircleAlgo) which contains the algorithm .

->   The algorithm has a time complexity  of order O(nk) and space complexity of O(1) - ignoring a list that is used to collect the final outout
+>   The algorithm has a time complexity  of order O(nk) and space complexity of O(1) - ignoring a list that is used to collect the final outout.

+>   The application also has a client project - ChildrenInCircleEntry which uses the jar ChildrenInCircleAlgo-0.0.1-SNAPSHOT.jar  generated from the project ChildrenInCircleAlgo as a dependency.
+This client is for demonstration and the dependency jar can be used by any applcation.

+>   A brief design of the dependency jar is as follows:
+    *   class 'ChildrenInCircle_GameManager' is invoked by the client.
+    *   Abstract class 'IChildrenInCircleAlgo' is injected to the 'ChildrenInCircle_GameManager'.
+    *   Class 'ChildrenInCircleIterativeAlgoImpl' is an implementation of 'IChildrenInCircleAlgo'.
 ```